Horse64/old-core.horse64.org/docs/Community Guidelines.md

 guidelines in mind:

 - Please try to remain friendly, even when you perceive others to be wrong, since everyone is human.
+Don't shy away from an apology if this occasionally doesn't work out.

 - Don't discriminate based on race, gender, age, disabilities, appearance, ethnicity, financial means, or similar.
 Don't single